-EDP has communicated the nature of expenditures, the eligibility and exclusion criteria, and the location of the eligible projects for all project categories.
-The types of financing under the present framework can include capital and operational expenditures as well as equity investments.
-Projects will be located in the USA, Europe, APAC (Singapore) and LATAM, with most projects being located in the USA and Europe.
+EDP Group has communicated the nature of expenditures, the eligibility and exclusion criteria, and the location of the eligible projects for all economic activities.
+The type of financing will include assets, whose value is impacted by ongoing capital expenditures and recorded as work in progress.
+Projects will be located in the USA, Europe, APAC (Singapore) and LATAM, with the majority of them concentrated in the USA and Europe.

-Under its framework, the issuer intends to allocate a portion of the total eligible asset volume to equity investments.
+Under its Programme EuGB Factsheet, the issuers intend to allocate a portion of the total eligible asset volume to equity investments.
 These include direct investments, either through direct equity or shareholder loans, and non-controlling (equity-consolidated) projects.
-The issuer has also indicated that the proportion of equity expenditures may vary based on EDP's strategy, which includes modifying the eligible asset base and projected capital expenditures towards other renewable energy investments.
-Additionally, suitable measures appear to be in place to mitigate identified concerns related to the alignment with the GBP and GLP.
-EDP has committed to tracking and monitoring all the proceeds allocated to the eligible projects, including equity investments in non-controlled entities.
+The issuers have also indicated that the proportion of equity expenditures may vary based on EDP's strategy, which includes modifying the eligible asset base and projected capital expenditures towards other renewable energy investments.
+EDP Group has committed to tracking and monitoring all the proceeds allocated to the eligible projects, including equity investments in non-controlled entities.
+We consider the eligible equity to be aligned with the spirit of the ICMA's principles and current market practices.